OpsHubProduct/OpsHub-Docs-Validation-Space/docs/.gitbook/includes/database-selection.md

 <!-- -->

-- Ensure that the user has **Log on as a service** privilege on the machine on which OpsHub Integration Manager will be installed.
+- Ensure that the user has **Log on as a service** privilege on the machine on which <code class="expression">space.vars.SITENAME</code> will be installed.

 ## Installation with PostgreSQL
 <p align="center">